-Lori Lightfoot's last weekend as mayor of Chicago perfectly sums up her legacy to a tee.
-At least 26 people were shot, seven of whom died, the city's Police Department said in a statement.
+Lori Lightfoot 's last weekend as mayor of Chicago perfectly sums up her legacy.
+At least 26 people were shot, seven of whom were killed, the city's Police Department said.
 The new mayor, radical Brandon Johnson, who was sworn in last Monday, faces the unchecked increase in crime as one of the main challenges of his term.

-These figures have become a regular occurrence in the windy city.
-Last weekend, 20 people were injured by firearms, four of whom died as a result of their injuries.
-However, the worst figure during the tenure of Lightfoot, known for her policy of defunding the Police, occurred on Father's Day weekend 2020, when there were 106 shootings with 13 deaths.
-The highest number of deaths from shootings in Chicago occurred in May of that same year, when 20 were reached in the same weekend.
+These figures are becoming a daily occurrence in the windy city.
+Last weekend, 20 people were injured by firearms, four of whom died as a result of the impacts.
+However, the worst figure during the tenure of Lightfoot, known for his policy of defunding the Police, occurred on Father's Day weekend 2020, when there were 106 shootings with 13 deaths.
+The highest number of shooting deaths in Chicago occurred in May of that same year, when 20 were reached in the same weekend.

 At least three shootings have already been reported on Friday.